-Advantages of Selling Company Shares Through a Holding Company vs. as an Individual
+Advantages of Creating a Holding Company as a Shareholder Entity

 The sale of company shares can generate a significant capital gain, and how the transaction is structured has a major tax impact.